 The risk assessments are kept under review, to ensure risks are adequately controlled and also that any new or emerging risks are identified and assessed.
-They are are reviewed using a risk-based approach at on a minimum of an annual frequency.
+They are reviewed using a risk-based approach at on a minimum of an annual frequency.
 In the long term, DWSPs will lead to improved security of supply, a reduction in regulatory failures, incidents, and customer complaints and hence increased customer confidence.

-NI Water works with a number of partners such as the Northern Ireland Environment Agency (NIEA), Forestry Service, CAFRE and a number of other Non-Government Organisations to protect the raw water sources from contamination.
+NI Water works with a number of partners such as the Northern Ireland Environment Agency (NIEA), Forestry Service, College of Agriculture, Food and Rural Enterprise (CAFRE) and other Non-Governmental Organisations (NGOs) to protect the raw water sources from contamination.
 Protection of the raw water is the first step in the multibarrier approach to drinking water treatment and therefore the first stage in the DWSP approach to management of drinking water quality.